Grounds, Roads and Walks Manager

 He worked as a groundskeeper for K-12 schools before joining Ferris in 1989 as grounds supervisor.
-Maintaining more than 700 acres of the Ferris campus through snow removal, sidewalk renovations, parking lot upkeep and gardening, Gasper is most pleased with the creation of the College of Arts and Sciences north side courtyard.
+Maintaining more than 700 acres of the Ferris campus through snow removal, sidewalk renovations, parking lot upkeep and gardening, Gasper is most pleased with the creation of the College of Arts, Sciences and Education north side courtyard.

 “Looking over my 23 years at Ferris, our work with the north side courtyard makes the biggest impression,” Gasper said.
 “Everything from selecting flowers conducive to the area to determining the amount of necessary sunlight was taken into its design.”